Scar Revision/Mole Removal

 We're Ready To Help You Look As Good As You Feel!Call our office with any questions or to schedule an consultation with Dr. Hammond at Oral & Facial Surgery Office Phone Number 623-583-1875.
 You can also use our online request form.

 Radiowave Mole Removal Procedure

 Moles occur when cells, called melanocytes, in the skin grow in a cluster instead of being spread throughout the skin.
 Dr. Hammond understands how moles can affect your self-image.
-Furthermore, he uses a special technique to remove does that should not result in a significant scar.
-There is no reason to replace on skin blemish for another.
+Furthermore, he uses a special technique to remove that should not result in a significant scar.
+There is no reason to replace one skin blemish for another.

 Radiowave is one of the best and most innovative techniques for removing moles.
 Dr. Hammond uses the Ellman Radiowave technology to removal the vast majority of moles.
 The mole virtually melts away.
 This Ellman Radiowave decreases the lateral thermal damage to the surrounding tissue thus decreasing the resulting scar.
 Generally, Dr. Hammond will remove the mole just below the skin surface creating a slight saucerization of the area.
 The skin will eventually fill in and level off, giving a nice esthetic outcome.
 Dr. Hammond removes hundreds of moles every year and loves to help people feel and look better.